-- Soften your onions in a little oil then add the spices and cook for a minute or two.
+Soften your onions in a little oil or a couple tablespoons of water then add the spices and cook for a minute or two.

-Add the rest of the ingredients (only using half the amount of stock) and simmer for at least an hour.
-The longer you cook it the more developed the flavour will be.
+Add the rest of the ingredients (only using half the amount of stock) and simmer for around 30 minutes.

 - Just before serving squeeze in the juice of one lime and store well.